Islamic Sciences ~ Level 2 Core Course

 Length: 1 term (15 weeks)

-Timings: Thursdays, 7:00 pm CST/1:00 am GMT Click here to convert to your own time zone.
+Timings: Sundays, 8:00 am CST/2:00 am GMT Click here to convert to your own time zone.

 Classes last approximately 1.5 hours each.
 Live attendance is not required but recommended whenever possible.
 Recordings of the sessions will be made available for registered students who cannot attend live.

-Course Requirements: Students are expected to attend the weekly online lectures, complete one or more weekly assignments and projects as assigned by the instructor, read the assigned material, and review and sit for a final exam.
+Course Requirements: Students are expected to attend the weekly online lectures, complete one or more weekly assignments, read the assigned material, complete projects and papers as assigned by the instructor, and review and sit for a final exam.